-Claire Beale, editor, Marketing
+Claire Beale, editor, Campaign

 It's wearily predictable to kick off a new year with a batch of predictions.
 But this week's issue is a vital road map of what lies ahead, if not exactly for 2013 then for advertising's middle distance.

 Rather unnervingly, this is the last regular issue of Campaign in 2012; next week is our annual round-up of the highs and lows of the advertising year and then we're done.
 The last month or two we have been preoccupied with looking back over the ...